debersonpaula/debersonpaula/README.md

 ## Hello There 🌱

-- 🔭 I’m currently working on new version of [ExRedux](https://github.com/debersonpaula/exredux)
+- Working on Blockchain and NFT activies.

 ## Known Techs